DaniXmir/GlassVr/README.md

 <img src=https://github.com/DaniXmir/GlassVr/blob/master/media/20251130_081836.jpg width="512">

-# PC Setup
-1. download the .rar in the Releases tab and extract it
-2. run main.exe
-3. in the Driver tab click install

-now when you launch steamvr you should see a window called "Headset Window" and it should be copying one of you'r trackers position and rotation

-# uninstall the driver
-in the Driver tab click uninstall

 # Troubleshooting
 1. if you'r controllers not showing up, goto C:\Program Files (x86)\Steam\config\steamvr.vrsettings and add "activateMultipleDrivers" : true